pyeventsourcing/eventsourcing/docs/topics/tutorial/part3.rst

 Please note, to avoid interleaving of inserts when writing events, an 'EXCLUSIVE' mode table lock is acquired when using PostgreSQL.
+The issue is that insert order and commit order are not necessarily the same.
 This effectively serialises writing events.
 It prevents concurrent transactions interleaving inserts, which would potentially cause notification log readers that are tailing the application notification log to miss event notifications.
 Reading from the table can proceed concurrently with other readers and writers,